 - Focus on what’s covered (frame, cushions, structural issues) and what happens if the sofa doesn’t work for your space or comfort needs.

-For many buyers, the “best brand” ends up being the one that best matches your comfort and lifestyle while offering manageable risk.
+The best brand is often the one that fits your comfort and lifestyle while keeping risk manageable.
 Paying more can be worth it when the build stays supportive and the fabric handles your day-to-day life.
-If the sofa checks your fit, holds up to real use, and comes with return terms that protect you, you’re making a solid choice.
+If the sofa fits, holds up to real use, and comes with return terms that protect you, you’ve made a careful purchase.